Type of Funding

 Undergraduates: Full tuition fee waiver plus a grant for living costs of £9500 for each year of study.

 Doctorate students (STEM disciplines): Full tuition fee waiver, an annual living cost grant of £14,500 and a research allowance of £5000 per year.
 All funding is normally be for a maximum of 3.5 years.

 Doctorate students (HASS disciplines): Full tuition fee waiver, an annual living cost grant of £14,500 and a reasearch allowance of £750 per year.
 Funding is normally be for a maximum of 3 years.

-Applicants must meet the academic requirements for their chosen programme of study and fit into 1 of the following criteria:
+Applicants must meet the academic requirements for their chosen programme of study and fall into 1 of the following categories:

-- Submitted a claim for asylum within the UK and are awaiting a response (this includes submission of a fresh claim);
+- Have submitted a claim for asylum within the UK and are awaiting a response (this includes submission of a fresh claim);

 - Have Limited Leave to Remain (formerly Discretionary Leave to Remain) in the UK and are not eligible for funding via Student Finance England;